 How to treat heat illness in fireground rehab

-Some of the highlights of the standard, updated most recently in January 2015, include.
+Some of the highlights of the standard, last updated in 2015:

 - Pre-incident planning to educate members on heat and cold stress.